celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 Here's what each line of the code does:

-function buyItem(uint256 _tokenId) public payable isValidTokenId(_tokenId) notPaused nonReentrant { declares the function and sets the required parameters and modifiers.
+{function buyItem(uint256 _tokenId) public payable isValidTokenId(_tokenId) notPaused nonReentrant}; declares the function and sets the required parameters and modifiers.
 _Item storage listedItem = Items[_tokenId]; retrieves the information for the NFT with the given token ID from the marketplace. require(listedItem.price == msg.value, 'Price must be equal to NFT price'); checks if the amount of Ether sent by the buyer matches the price of the NFT.
 If it doesn't match, the transaction is reverted. listedItem.owner = payable(msg.sender); sets the owner of the NFT to the buyer.